Murder Mystery Game AI

 You now have everything needed to select and execute games for your 20+ person gathering.
 Here's what to do:

 Start with one recommendation.
 Don't try to run three different games simultaneously.
-Choose one game from our top recommendations—Codenames for mixed ages, One Night Ultimate Werewolf for competitive groups, or a Jackbox Party Pack for maximum accessibility.
+Choose one game from the top recommendations—a word deduction game for mixed ages, a hidden role game for competitive groups, or a digital party game pack for maximum accessibility.
 Master one game before expanding your rotation.

 Test it with your group's energy level.
 Every family has different dynamics.
 Some reunions thrive on competitive intensity; others prefer collaborative, low-pressure fun.
 Play one round and observe: Are people laughing?
 Engaged?
 Asking to play again?
 Your group will quickly tell you whether you've made the right choice.